-What to serve with creamy root vegetable soup?
+What to serve with cream of vegetable soup?

-This parsnip soup recipe is substantial enough to be served as a stand-alone meal; however, you can also serve it as an appetizer or as an accompaniment to a lighter entree.
+This parsnip cream soup is substantial enough to be served as a stand-alone meal; however, you can also serve it as an appetizer or as an accompaniment to a lighter entree.
 Or, try serving this soup in a hearty bread bowl for a delicious, comforting treat!

 10 dishes to serve with parsnips

 - Bread: This soup tastes absolutely amazing served in a bread bowl!
-Or, you can just serve it with plenty of crusty bread for sopping up the creamy soup!
+Or, you can just serve it with plenty of crusty bread or homemade dinner rolls for sopping up the creamy soup!

 - Peppers: Any type of bell pepper will pair fantastically with this soup!
 Try sautéed peppers for an lighter side dish or stuffed peppers as a substantial main!